gumaerc-testorg/14.771-fall-2008/content/pages/recitations.md

 ---
 content_type: page
+description: This section provides the schedule of recitation topics along with associated handouts and data files.
 learning_resource_types:
 - Recitations
 ocw_type: CourseSection
 title: Recitations
 uid: 7e552da2-1bbb-3b06-0b1a-1f26915ee2cf
+video_metadata:
+  youtube_id: null
 ---

 Recitation materials are courtesy of Simone Schaner, the course TA, and are used with permission.